Eastland County, Texas: Education

 Despite its small population, the county is home to two community colleges – Cisco College and Ranger College, located in their respective towns.

-The service area of Cisco College in the county is Cisco ISD, as per the Texas Education Code.
-The service area of Ranger College in the county is the portion of Ranger ISD in that county, except for the "old Bullock School Land", as per the Texas Education Code.
-As of 2024 the TEC does not specify community college service areas for the remainder of the county.
+The service area of Cisco College in the county is Cisco ISD, as per the Texas Education Code (TEC).
+The service area of Ranger College in the county is the portion of Ranger ISD in that county, except for the "old Bullock School Land", as per the TEC.
+As of 2024, the TEC does not specify community college service areas for the remainder of the county.

 Media

 Eastland County is part of the Abilene/Sweetwater/Brownwood television viewing area in west-central Texas.
 Local news media outlets include KRBC-TV, KTXS-TV, KXVA, and KTAB-TV.
 In the cities of Eastland, Ranger, and Cisco on Suddenlink Communications Cable Television service, residents can view the Dallas/Fort Worth market stations WFAA-TV and KERA-TV.

 Eastland County is also served by four local newspapers: the Eastland Telegram, the Rising Star, Ranger Times, and Cisco Press.